T. R. Sundaram: Film career

 Sundaram split with Velayutham after a few years and set up his own production company The Modern Theatres Ltd. The first film produced under the banner of Modern Theatres was Sathi Ahalya in 1937.
 The next year, Sundaram produced the Malayalam film Balan (1938).
 His 1944 film Arundathi was a commercial success and completed 100 days at the theatres.
 Sundaram was instrumental in giving M. G. Ramachandran his first major solo box office hit in Manthiri Kumari.
 They followed it up with Sarvadhikari.

+Sundaram served as the president of the South Indian Film Chamber of Commerce (SIFCC) at Madras (Now Chennai).